XutaxKamay/Eudora/README.md

 It has some cheats aswell for NieR Automata and NFS Payback, CS:GO.

 The encryption scheme is wrong since the public keys can be intercepted and modified by the attacker.

+By the way, the whole code design is kinda crappy in my opinion because I was learning while doing it, so please be sure to take it as an example, not for your actual work.